joshua-a-lucas/Rumble-MicrosoftSentinel/README.md

 ### 4. Copy your Azure Functions webhook URL
 1. Open your Azure Function app (e.g. Rumble-FunctionApp) in the Azure Portal
 2. Navigate to Functions > Get-RumbleAlerts > Overview, click 'Get Function Url' and copy the URL.
 This is the webhook URL you will need to create a Rumble alert channel in Step 5.
-3. (Optional) By default, the Azure Functions data connector will send an export of Rumble assets to Microsoft Sentinel daily at 12 PM UTC.
+3. (Optional) By default, the Azure Functions data connector is configured to send an export of Rumble assets to Microsoft Sentinel daily at 12 PM UTC.
 If you wish to manually trigger an initial export to verify the connector is working as expected, navigate to Functions > Get-RumbleAssets > Code + Test, click 'Test/Run' > Run.
-You should see data populate in the RumbleAssets_CL table in Microsoft Sentinel within the next few minutes.
+You should see data populate in the RumbleAssets_CL table in Microsoft Sentinel within the next 15-20 minutes.

 ### 5. Create Rumble alert channels, templates & rules
 1. Navigate to the [Rumble Alerts > Channels](https://console.rumble.run/alerts/channels) page, and create a new webhook channel as follows:
     * **Name**: Microsoft Sentinel
     * **Channel type**: Webhook
-    * **Webhook URL**: \<Copied from Step 4>
+    * **Webhook URL**: \<Copied from Step 5>
 2. Navigate to the [Rumble Alerts > Templates](https://console.rumble.run/alerts/templates) page, and create a JSON [alert template](https://www.rumble.run/docs/creating-alert-templates/) for 'new asset' events as follows:
     * **Name**: New Assets Template
     * **Template type**: JSON